2018 African Nations Championship: Host selection

 The Ethiopian Football Federation did not provide the government's letter of guarantee and were not considered; the CAF Emergency Committee decided on 15 October that year to choose Morocco over Equatorial Guinea.

 Qualification

 The qualification rounds took place from 20 April to 20 August 2017.

 Since Morocco had already qualified in the Northern Zone before replacing Kenya as hosts, their spot in the main phase was re-allocated to their opponents in the Northern Zone final qualifying round, Egypt.
 However, Egypt declined to participate citing a "congested domestic calendar".
-As a result, the spot was reverted to Central-East Zone (as originally three teams would participate including oringinal-turned-stripped hosts Kenya), and would go to the winner of a play-off in November 2017 between Ethiopia and Rwanda, the two teams which lost in the Central-East Zone final qualifying round.
+As a result, the spot was reverted to Central-East Zone (as originally three teams would participate including original-turned-stripped hosts Kenya), and would go to the winner of a play-off in November 2017 between Ethiopia and Rwanda, the two teams which lost in the Central-East Zone final qualifying round.

 Qualified teams

 The following teams qualified for the group stage of this edition of the tournament: